 -What do you think makes a cool telemark ski?

-Kimura : "Alpine skiing is incredibly fast, and the sense of speed is overwhelmingly different.
-So my goal is to push up steep slopes on an unstable vehicle called telemark skiing, fly over cliffs, and descend quickly.
-In my opinion, there are very few people who can go as fast as Chiba and drop straight down a slope.
-You can see this clearly in the video, but even in Japan, there are very few people who can ski down steep slopes or streams at that speed.
-I think it would be cool if I could express that in telemark skiing.
-I haven't seen much telemark skiing like that."
+Kimura: "Alpine skiing is incredibly fast, and the sense of speed is overwhelmingly different.
+So, my goal is to push down steep slopes, jump over cliffs, and get down quickly on the unstable telemark skis.
+In my opinion, there aren't many people who can go as fast as Chiba-chan and go straight down the slopes.
+If you watch the videos, you can see it clearly, but I think there are few people in Japan who can ski at that speed on slopes and down ravines.
+I think it would be cool if I could express that with telemark skiing.
+I haven't seen that kind of skiing with telemark skis very often."

 -What about Chiba-kun?